newrelic-experimental/newrelic-agent-operator/README.md

 # newrelic-agent-operator
-// TODO(raga): Add simple overview of use/purpose
+<strong>newrelic-agent-operator</strong> is an implementation of a Kubernetes Operator, that manages auto-instrumentation of the workloads using New Relic APM agents.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+Customers expect the APM agent deployment process to be straightforward and hassle-free.
+They prefer agents that are easy to install and configure.
+The idea behind <strong>newrelic-agent-operator</strong> is to provide easy and efficient installation to the users.
+It uses
+* Kubernetest operator to create required custom resource for the agent installation.
+It creates <strong>newrelic-instrumentation</strong> resource.
+* Init containers that executes required one-time New Relic agent setup in application pods.
+* Adding annotation ```instrumentation.newrelic.com/inject-<python>: "true"``` in application deployment yaml does the magic.
+This annotation helps to trigger language specific installation steps as part of the init container.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You can use [KIND](https://sigs.k8s.io/kind) or [Minikube](https://minikube.sigs.k8s.io/docs/start/) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster